navneeeth/wordle-solver/README.md

 # wordle-solver
-A solver for Wordle based on text analytics.
-Front-end to be updated soon.
+A solver for the popular 'NY Times' Wordle game developed based on text analytics.

-To run or test the app on Python, run the 'optimizer.py' file and follow along the prompts.
-Y-Yellow Letter.
-G-Green Letter.
-B-Black Letter.
+The front-end is hosted as an AWS EC2 instance and the back-end is hosted on Heroku.

+Front-end Stack: HTML, CSS, JS.

+Back-end Stack: Python Flask.